 NOTICE: In the event weather shortens our iDrive season, we will not refund series entries.

-EFFECTIVE MAY 10TH 2023, the use of radios/phones to communicate with drivers while on track is prohibited.
+The use of radios/phones to communicate with drivers while on track is prohibited.
 Use of radios/phones will result in disqualification.

 Anyone caught cheating in any form will be subject to disqualification or banned from further iDrive/Kartplex events based on the Race Director or Kartplex Management discretion.